 That ERP systems are the general answer to the complex processes of a company is well known.
 However, a system must also be operated.
 Although it shows the paths to follow, the user has to "walk" himself.
 This aspect is emphasised during the ERP introduction often not taken into account, which is why it often causes more confusion among users after commissioning than their being able to fully use the ERP system.
-In addition, the general level of knowledge about software is often not uniform within the company.
+In addition, the general level of knowledge about the software is often not uniform within the company.
 In most cases, it requires a high level of support for the users to be able to use the system in its entirety.
-The multitude of functions is often daunting for ERP newcomers and therefore not very user-friendly.
-The reason is a lack of ERP usability.0
+The multitude of functions was often daunting for ERP newcomers and therefore not very user-friendly.
+The reason is a lack of ERP usability.

 Improved ERP usability would not only lead to satisfied customers who ergo buy it again and ergo recommend it, but also relieve the support.
 This saves costs in the long run.
 Also in the user company.

-However, it is difficult to bring about change in terms of usability.
-For usability consultants themselves, the complexity of ERP systems is a major hurdle to being able to test the applications for usability.
+However, it is difficult to bring about change in terms of ERP usability.
+For usability consultants themselves, the complexity of ERP systems is a major hurdle to being able to test applications for usability.
 Therefore, special procedures are already being developed to test ERP solutions for usability.

 Surveys on the topic of usability have created a summarised picture of the state of the problem.
 However, solutions must ultimately be product-specific.
 Nevertheless, here are a few suggestions: